 Faculty complete a roster verification on the 15th day and at approximately 8 weeks into a semester for the Office of Financial Aid (summer has only one attendance report at the 15th day).
-Since WSCC only takes attendance at certain points in time, it is not an institution that is required to take attendance.
+Since WSCO only takes attendance at certain points in time, it is not an institution that is required to take attendance.
 The Office of Financial Aid uses the attendance report to determine which students are not attending any of their courses then emails the professors for the last known attendance at a documented academically- related activity.
 The latest date of an academically related activity given by a faculty member for a student will be considered the withdraw date for return of title IV purposes.
 In addition, at the end of each semester the Office of Financial Aid uses a report to see all students who received an F in a course to determine if a student did not complete any of their courses.
-WSCC requires faculty to submit a last known attendance at a documented academically- related activity date when failing a student.
-If a student received financial aid and received all F's, the latest attendance date will be used to process a return of title IV and be considered the withdraw date.
-WSCC does not have a formal leave of absence policy.
-If a student withdrew due to unforeseen circumstances (medical, etc.) he or she would be encourage to complete an exception to refund form.
+WSCO requires faculty to submit a last known attendance at a documented academically- related activity date when failing a student.
+If a student received financial aid and received all non-passing grades (F's and W's), the latest attendance date will be used to process a return of title IV and be considered the withdrawal date.
+WSCO does not have a formal leave of absence policy.
+If a student withdrew due to unforeseen circumstances (medical, etc.) he or she would be encouraged to complete an exception to refund form.
 Federal Calculation of Withdrawal Date

-WSCC is required to determine when the student withdrew.
+WSCO is required to determine when the student withdrew.
 The withdrawal date is:

-- The date the student began the institutions withdrawal process by completing a withdrawal form and submitting it to the Records Office; or - > An unofficial withdrawal, the last known attendance at a documented academically- related activity; or - The midpoint of the period of enrollment period for a student who leaves without notifying the institution and a last known attendance at a documented academically- related activity cannot be determined.
+- The date the student began the institutions withdrawal process by completing a withdrawal form and submitting it to the Records Office or through Student Planning; or - > An unofficial withdrawal, the last known attendance at a documented academically- related activity; or - The midpoint of the period of enrollment period for a student who leaves without notifying the institution and a last known attendance at a documented academically- related activity cannot be determined.